josh-ashkinaze/plurals/docs/tutorial.rst

 Templates
 ---------
-Various templates can be found in `instructions.yaml <https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml>`_, an our paper tests a subset of these instructions.
+Users can optionally use various templates found in `instructions.yaml <https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml>`_, and our paper tests a subset of instructions.

 Quick Start Guide